camfort/fortran-src/README.md

 ```

 Otherwise, we suggest building from source if you want to use the fortran-src
 CLI tool.
-See [#Build from source](build-from-source) for details.
+See [#Build from source](#build-from-source) for details.

 ## Development
-As of 2021-04-27, fortran-src supports and is regularly tested on **GHC 8.6, 8.8
+As of 2021-04-28, fortran-src supports and is regularly tested on **GHC 8.6,
-and 8.10**.
+8.8, 8.10 and 9.0**.
 Releases prior to/newer than those may have issues.
-We welcome fixes
+We
-that would let us support a wider range of compilers.
+welcome fixes that would let us support a wider range of compilers.

 ### Build from source
 #### Stack